 This has all the trappings of a serious chardonnay but with the lemon and lime notes of riesling and the acid drive of the Eden Valley.
 Those two elements could seem too disparate, but they mesh neatly with the more lifted citric character toned down by subtle oak flavour and maturation on lees, introducing waxy, mealy notes and rounding the citrus into lemon curd, along with dried pineapple, green fig, mint and honey.
 The barrels have also fleshed out the palate, with a gently textural creaminess to cushion the thrilling line of acidity.

-Barbera is a fine prospect for our broad range of climatic conditions, and makers are getting to grips with fashioning a range of interesting expressions across the spectrum.
-We gathered every Australian barbera that we could find and set our expert panel the task of finding the wines that compelled the most.
+Five years after our inaugural Deep Dive into Sangiovese, it’s an apt time to again cast our eyes across the landscape.
+With eight of the finest palates in attendance, we gathered every example we could find in Australia and set our expert panel the tasks of finding the wines that compelled the most.
 All wines were tasted blind, and each panellist named their top six wines.

 Subscribe to our newsletter